Evil Under the Sun

-Evil Under the Sun is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club in June 1941 and in the US by Dodd, Mead and Company in October of the same year.
+Evil Under the Sun is a mystery novel by British writer Agatha Christie, first published in the UK by the Collins Crime Club in June 1941 and in the US by Dodd, Mead and Company in October of the same year.

 The novel features Christie's detective, Hercule Poirot, who takes a holiday in Devon.
 During his stay, he notices a young woman who is flirtatious and attractive, but not well liked by a number of guests.
 When she is murdered during his stay, he finds himself drawn into investigating the circumstances surrounding the murder.

 Plot summary

 Hercule Poirot takes a quiet holiday at a secluded hotel in Devon, and notices attractive former actress Arlena Marshall flirting with Patrick Redfern, despite the fact both of them are married to other people.
 One morning, Arlena heads out for a private rendezvous at Pixy Cove; everyone initially assumes she has gone to meet Redfern, but he emerges from the hotel looking for her moments later.
 He and Miss Emily Brewster row around the island and find Arlena lying dead.
 A later examination by the local police surgeon reveals she has been strangled.

 Both Poirot and the investigating officer, Inspector Colgate, interview the possible suspects about their movements during the morning.
 Poirot learns that Emily Brewster was nearly hit by a bottle thrown from one of the guest rooms, while the hotel chambermaid recalls hearing someone running a bath at noon.
 Poirot also notes the aroma of Arlena's perfume inside a hidden cave near Pixy Cove.

 Looking for similar cases, Poirot learns of the strangulation of Alice Corrigan; she was found by a local teacher, at a time for which her husband Edward had an alibi.
 Poirot is supplied with a photo of both Corrigan and the teacher; later, he invites most of his suspects to a picnic, at which he secretly observes their behaviour and tests their reaction to heights.
 Following the picnic, Arlena's stepdaughter Linda attempts suicide with Christine Redfern's sleeping pills.
 Poirot reveals that Linda has been experimenting with voodoo, and believed her "spells" killed her stepmother, whom she hated and mistrusted.